Deputy Director, Capital Markets & Emerging Markets Policy

-Applicants must have at least 10 years of experience in credit and capital market analysis related to financial markets and institutions, especially during periods of rapid regulatory change.
-Experience should include: the design of studies and the development and testing of theories and economic models; knowledge of econometrics, statistical analysis, modeling techniques, and financial analytical tools and software necessary to accomplish such analysis; proven skill in interpreting industry forecasts, verifying the validity of the techniques used to generate such forecasts, tracking economic trends in related industries, and interpreting potential impact.
-The ability to write clear, concise and informative reports and to present the results of research and analysis effectively in oral or written form is also required.
+Applicants must have at least 10-15 years of experience in credit and capital market analysis related to financial markets and institutions, especially during periods of rapid regulatory change.
+A strong understanding of financial markets and the private financial sector is important.
+Practical tools should include expertise in the use of appropriate spreadsheets and databases, modeling techniques, and financial analysis tools, as well as the ability to identify and use market sources of data and intelligence.
+The ability to write clear, concise and informative reports—and to communicate the results of research and analysis effectively in oral or written form—is essential.
+Equally important is the ability to be flexible and manage multiple priorities, working collaboratively across departmental lines.
 International experience and perspectives are highly desirable.

 To apply to the above position(s), please submit the following items in Microsoft Word format via email to firstname.lastname@example.org: